R00tendo/ssb/README.md

 Update: Mark_v5: Mysql, Smb, Telnet bruteforce added, rpcbind program lister added, errors now shown in cyan instead of red and SSB can now automatically use sublist3r to scan for subdomains.

+# BACKGROUND:
+I started this project on 2.2.2022

 # HOW TO SETUP:

 pip3 install requests